-The primary difference between FUT and FUE hair transplants is that in FUT, the surgeon excises a strip of donor skin from patients to remove individual follicular units to be moved to the areas plagued with hair loss.
+In this article, we’re going to discuss FUE vs FUT hair transplants.
+The primary difference between the two transplants is that in FUT, the surgeon excises a strip of donor skin from patients to remove individual follicular units to be moved to the areas plagued with hair loss.
 Whereas in FUE, the individual follicular units are extracted directly from the scalp.

 Hair transplantation is a surgical technique that extricates hair follicles from one section of the body, called the ‘donor area,’ to a thinning hair section known as the ‘recipient area.’
 Primarily, the procedure treats male pattern baldness.
 Globally, many men, that is, greater than 60% and 50% of women suffer androgenetic alopecia and inexorable hair loss.
 A hair transplant can remedy the medical condition.